-In this lesson, you will receive an introduction to the Spanish for Nurses program, and learn some important tips for approaching the Spanish language.
+In this lesson, you will receive an introduction to the Pharmacy Spanish program, and learn some important tips for approaching the Spanish language.
 Specifically, this lesson will cover:

 - 1. Course Welcome

 - 2. Tips for Retention

 - 3. Cultural Notes

 1. Course Welcome